What is The Gold Fix?

 How are decisions reached?

 The London Bullion Market Association launched its LBMA Gold Price auction in March 2015, as a more technologically-savvy update on the historic model.
-It is conducted by ICE Benchmark Administration (IBA), and prices are always given in US dollars per fine troy ounce – but are available in sterling and euros, as indicative prices for settlement only.
+It is conducted by ICE Benchmark Administration (IBA), and gold prices are always given in US dollars per fine troy ounce – but are available in sterling and euros, as indicative prices for settlement only.

 The IBA provides the price platform and methodology, while also assumes governance and administrative powers over the gold price.
 Its process is electronic, auction-based, tradeable and auditable.
 Currently, twelve outside participants have accreditation to contribute to the LBMA gold price, including Barclays Bank, Goldman Sachs, HSBC and JP Morgan.